Choose your columns with selectors

 • expand() extracts selected column names

-• Create custom selectors for domain-specific logic
+• s.filter() can be used to create custom selectors for domain-specific logic